Redefining gender stereotypes to empower women and girls

 As part of the project, we’re acquiring and commissioning new content aimed at challenging social norms and redefining the traditional stereotypes around what it means to be a woman.
 The Women Empowerment Collection will cover a range of themes including rights, health, safety and entrepreneurship.
 What’s more, the books will picture women and men in nontraditional roles in society.
 The project aims to promote gender equality and women’s empowerment, while increasing female participation in mobile reading.

 Achieving gender equality is going to require asking hard questions and trying innovative approaches.
-This International Women’s Day, we celebrate women around the world and the progress that advocates for equality are fighting for every day by picking up a book.
+Now, we celebrate women around the world and the progress they make towards equality every day by picking up a book.
 A few from our library that we recommend you read on your mobile phone are Chasing Butterflies, A Tiny Seed: The Story of Wangari Maathai and Graca’s Dream.